 Blogging do make money!
 I think it’s quite surprising to know that even small bloggers that passionately blog about their own life, their hobbies etc. are even approached by brands and influencer networks to join.
 So even when you don’t treat your blog like a business, it’s probably in the cards for you to earn some money with your blog.
 Let alone, if you start treating it as a business, you can even make more money.
 Just make sure you optimize your blog from the very beginning as it will save a lot of time later.

 For sure!
-I still earn more money than I did the previous year with blogging, it’s only growing so make sure you start your blog now.
+I already spoke about this topic in this blogging FAQ a few questions earlier.
+But I still earn more money than I did the previous year with blogging, it’s only growing so make sure you start your blog now.

 I explain why you need a blog in the first question!